CoinFabrik/slither-testsuite-measurment/README.md

 #### Observations

 - Integer overflow vulnerability detected by [tautology](https://github.com/crytic/slither/wiki/Detector-Documentation#tautology-or-contradiction) detector.
 Reported severity is Medium, should be High as an attacker could drain all contract Ethers in one transaction.
-- [low-level-call](https://github.com/crytic/slither/wiki/Detector-Documentation#low-level-calls) warning is okay in this case.
-However, if reentrancy modifier is removed, the tool keeps raising same informational low-level-call and does not recognize a possible reentrancy attack (false negative).
+- [low-level-call](https://github.com/crytic/slither/wiki/Detector-Documentation#low-level-calls) warning is debatable (see [this](https://consensys.io/diligence/blog/2019/09/stop-using-soliditys-transfer-now/) article).
-- Remaining results are some naming conventions and a comment on [solc-version](https://github.com/crytic/slither/wiki/Detector-Documentation#incorrect-versions-of-solidity) which is OK.
+- Remaining results are some naming convetions and a comment on [solc-version](https://github.com/crytic/slither/wiki/Detector-Documentation#incorrect-versions-of-solidity) which is okay.

 #### Checklist output